Clinical Year Courses

 Students will work under supervised clinical instruction in either Large animal (Equine, Food Animal Species) or Small animal (canine, feline, avian/exotic/pocket pets) medicine and surgery at selected high-quality private general practices.
 Students will see various cases and actively participate in their diagnostic and therapeutic management, including documentation of findings and care in problem-oriented medical records and the performance of clinical procedures.

 Supervised clinical instruction in specialty practice (equine, food animal, canine, feline, lab animal, exotic, and zoological) medicine and surgery in selected high-quality specialty practices.
-Instruction will take place in practices that provide practice experience in specialty or referral practices.
-Students see a wide variety of cases and are active participants in their diagnostic and therapeutic management, to include documentation of findings and care in problem-oriented medical records and performance of clinical procedures.
+Instruction will take place in practices with board-certified veterinary specialists.
+Students see a wide variety of cases and are active participants in their diagnostic and therapeutic management, including documentation of findings and care in problem-oriented medical records and the performance of clinical procedures.
 Students are exposed to a wide variety of cases with instructive pathophysiological learning opportunities.

 Students are active participants in the diagnostic and therapeutic management of a wide variety of cases with instructive pathophysiological learning issues requiring timely medical and/or surgical management in veterinary emergency and critical care situations.